Predicting sampling advantage of stochastic Ising Machines for Quantum Simulations: Model and method

+{In Fig. 2b, sampling with $\Delta t = \tau$ for sIM and MH gives the same scaling for the relative error which is confirmed by the fitted black dashed line $\varepsilon_\mathrm{fit}(M) = a M^{-1/2}$.
+This confirms the scaling in Eq. \eqref{eq:erelscaling} and that shows sampling at the fixed interval $\Delta t=\tau$ and given number of samples $M$ yields the same relative error for both methods.}

+{To estimate the computational cost, we want to know the number of steps $N$ required to reach iso-accuracy.
+For that we want to take the same number of samples from both samplers and we set $M_\mathrm{sIM} = M_\mathrm{MH}$ and substitute this into the iso-accuracy condition, Eq. \eqref{eq:isoaccuracy}, which yields}

 where we used that $\mathrm{Var}(E)$ is the same for both methods.
-Hence, the number of samples needed for iso-accuracy is determined by the autocorrelation time.
-Interestingly, for the sIM sampling the number of samples will be related to the sampling efficiency of the Ising model onto which the NQS is mapped.
+Hence, the sampling interval and therefore the number of steps needed for iso-accuracy is determined by the autocorrelation time.
+Interestingly, for the sIM sampling the number of steps will be related to the sampling efficiency of the Ising model onto which the NQS is mapped.

-To verify this analysis, we then fit the relative error of the energy in Fig. \ref{fig:erelscaling} to $\varepsilon_\mathrm{rel}^\mathrm{fit}(N) = a/\sqrt{N}$ for MH sampling (gray dashed line).
-In addition, we determine the autocorrelation time of both MH and sIM sampling to estimate the scaling of the sIM sampling by

-which is indicated by the black dashed line.
-Indeed, it is found that the dashed line fits the slope of the sIM sampling well.

 In the following, we directly use Eq. \eqref{eq:ratiostepsmethod3} to estimate the number of steps required on a sIM as compared to MH sampling by measuring the autocorrelation of sIM and MH sampling.
-To this end, we consider pre-trained RBM models which are optimised for the ground state of the 2D ($L \times L$) antiferromagnetic Heisenberg model with stochastic reconfiguration \cite{carleo_solving_2017, sorella_green_1998a}, see supplementary \ref{appendix:trainingparameters} and \ref{appendix:accuracy}.
-Each pre-trained RBM model has a corresponding Ising model, with a given exchange matrix and bias vector, Eq. \eqref{ising:equation:Jmatrix} and \eqref{ising:equation:biasvector} respectively.
-We constructed a data set of several these pre-trained models with various combinations of $\alpha$ and $\nspins$ ($= n = L^2$).
+To this end, we consider pre-trained RBM models which are optimised for the ground state of the 2D ($L \times L$) antiferromagnetic Heisenberg model with stochastic reconfiguration \cite{carleo_solvingquantummanybody_2017, sorella_greenfunctionmonte_1998}, see Appendix \ref{appendix:trainingparameters}. {We also compared the accuracy to QMC \cite{sandvik_finitesizescalinggroundstate_1997} in Appendix \ref{appendix:accuracy}.} Each pre-trained RBM model has a corresponding Ising model, with a given exchange matrix and bias vector, Eq. \eqref{ising:equation:Jmatrix} and \eqref{ising:equation:biasvector} respectively.
+We constructed a data set of several these pre-trained models with various combinations of $\alpha$ and $\nspins$ ($= L^2$).
 This enables a systematic analysis of the scaling advantages of sIM sampling as function of the representational power and system size.
-For each combination of $\alpha$ and $n_\mathrm{spins}$, $5$ models were trained and for each model the sIM and MH autocorrelation time was measured.
+For each combination of $\alpha$ and $n$, $5$ models were trained and for each model the sIM and MH autocorrelation time was measured.